|Nutrition Facts (per serving)|

 Red pickled eggs are a classic bar snack that goes great with beer.
-This recipe is believed to come from the Pennsylvania Dutch tradition.
-It was a way of preserving eggs when your flock was laying more than you eat at one time.
+This recipe is believed to come from the Pennsylvania Dutch tradition as a way of preserving eggs when your flock was laying more than you eat at one time.
 Pickling eggs remains a popular way to preserve the eggs for the leaner (typically colder) months, and it's a method that's still used by Amish communities for that purpose.
 Red pickled eggs get their color from beet juice and can also be the base for deviled eggs or sliced to serve with a salad.

 These beet juice pickled eggs have a bit of a sweet and sour taste.
 This recipe calls for apple cider vinegar, which is a better choice than white vinegar since white vinegar can be too harsh in this brine; you can also substitute rice vinegar or white wine vinegar.
 Any large jar with a lid will work as long as the brine covers the eggs.
 And you can use any kind of eggs you want, but if you find peeling hard-boiled eggs to be a challenge, keep in mind that eggs that are less fresh (i.e., those from supermarkets rather than from nearby farms) will be easier to peel after you hard-cook them.